Lompoc Fire Department: Type 1 Engines

 Engine 51, Engine 52, Engine 151 and Engine 152 are all urban firefighting engines.
 Engines 51 and 52 are staffed full-time with: a captain, engineer and firefighter.
 Engines 151 and 152 are typically used as a reserve apparatus, though they may be up-staffed on occasion for special occasions and/or anticipated periods of high call volume (i.e. Independence Day, festivals, etc.).
 All engines carry 500 usgal of water and 60 usgal of foam concentrate (Class A: 30 usgal / Class B: 30 usgal).
 Engines 51, 151 and 152 are outfitted with a 1250 USgal/min single-stage pump, while Engine 52 has a 1500 USgal/min GPM single-stage pump.

 Type 3 Engine

 Engine 351 is designed for use with vegetation, wildland and brush fires.
 Unlike Type 1 engines, which are mainly designed for urban structural firefighting, Type 3 engines have a shorter wheelbase and are typically 4-wheel drive, making them ideal for uneven or steep terrain.

 In May 2014, Engine 351 was purchased to replace the aging Engine 352 (now retired).
+In August 2023 the Lompoc city council approved the purchase of a brand new 2023 pierce type 3 brush engine.
 Engine 351 serves as the primary response apparatus for Type 3 incidents.